Key responsibilities

 Contributions to Society

-At the eco-charity bazaar that our Yokkaichi Operations plant has been hosting since 2007, we recycle unwanted household goods and donate all profits from the bazaar to the Yokkaichi City Greening Fund.
+At the eco-charity bazaar that our Yokkaichi Plant has been hosting since 2007, we recycle unwanted household goods and donate all profits from the bazaar to the Yokkaichi City Greening Fund.
+In FY2024, we collected and donated 29,771 contact lens cases through an activity promoting corneal transplants.

 Governments/Public Bodies